Beartown (TV series): Development

+Peter Grönlund, the filmmaker behind Drifters (2015) and Goliath (2018), was selected to direct the series.
+The novel was adapted by Anders Weidemann; he was instructed to develop the script so that it would be commercially viable in Sweden and abroad.
+He had sketched out a general storyline and written several episode drafts before an American project of his reached the next stage of development, prompting the addition of screenwriters Linn Gottfridsson and Antonia Pyk to the project.
+They spent about a year collaborating on the script.
+Several changes to the source material were made while adapting the source material for screen.
+One was expanding the relationship between Maya and Kevin.
+In the book, they hardly know each other before the rape, whereas in the series they have a close relationship, a dynamic characterised by Grönlund as a destroyed almost-love story.
+The story's timeline was compressed and its multi-perspective structure was simplified to focus primarily on three characters: Peter, Maya, and Kevin.

-About two years later, in January 2019, HBO Europe greenlit television adaptation of Beartown—co-produced by Bonnie Skoog Feeney and Mattias Arehn, directed by Peter Grönlund. and co-written by Anders Weidemann, Antonia Pyk, and Linn Gottfridsson.
-Ulf Stenberg and Aliette Opheim were announced as members of the cast.
-Beartown was HBO Europe's second Swedish series, after Lukas Moodysson's Gösta in 2019, and third Scandinavian series, after Gösta and the Norwegian Beforeigners (2019–2021).
+In January 2019, HBO Europe announced Beartown had been greenlit, confirming key cast and crew, including producers Bonnie Skoog Feeney and Mattias Arehn.
+Beartown marked HBO Europe's second Swedish series, after Lukas Moodysson's Gösta in 2019, and third Scandinavian series, after Gösta and the Norwegian Beforeigners (2019–2021).

 Casting

-As he did in his previous films Drifters (2015) and Goliath (2018), director Peter Grönlund prioritised assembling a cast that contained established actors alongside newcomers who "could relate to the show's environment and its culture."
-In Autumn 2017, the production team visited hockey clubs in Northern Sweden.
-The casting director for Beartown, Maggie Widstrand spoke about the difficulty of finding young prospective actors with hockey experience from the region.
-She traveled around Norrland and emailed numerous schools to find suitable candidates.
-Hockey experience was a major consideration, as the series would otherwise require stunt doubles and extensive training for actors.
-Accordingly, those actors who played on the fictional junior hockey team were recruited from Norrbotten and spoke with the characteristic local dialect.
-Oliver Dufåker had no acting experience before being cast as Kevin Erdahl, but played junior hockey in Luleå, Boden, and Timrå.
-Ulf Stenberg, who played a lead role of hockey coach Peter Andersson, was born in Boden and raised in Umeå.
-Stenberg noted that the locker room talk shown in the series was similar to what he observed growing up, and that he recognized himself in the character he played.
+The primary cast members were Ulf Stenberg, Miriam Ingrid, Oliver Dufåker, Aliette Opheim, and Tobias Zilliacus.
+As he had done in previous works, Grönlund opted to feature professional actors alongside newcomers who "could relate to the show's environment and its culture."
+Casting director Maggie Widstrand spoke about the difficulty of finding young prospective actors with hockey experience from the region.
+She travelled around Norrland and emailed numerous schools during the process.
+The production team visited hockey clubs in Northern Sweden.
+Hockey experience was a major consideration, as the series would otherwise require stunt doubles or extensive training for actors.
+Actors who played on the fictional junior hockey team were recruited from Norrbotten and speak with the characteristic regional dialect.
+Dufåker had no acting experience before being cast as Kevin Erdahl, but played junior hockey in Luleå, Boden, and Timrå.
+Stenberg, who played a lead role of hockey coach Peter Andersson, was born in Boden and raised in Umeå.
+He noted that the locker room talk shown in the series was similar to what he observed growing up, and that he recognised himself in the character he played.
 Other actors in the series with roots in Northern Sweden include Otto Fahlgren, Charlotta Jonsson, Einar Bredefeldt, Najdat Rustom, Alfons Nordberg, and Sanna Niemi.
-Extras were also sought from the Northern Sweden.
+Extras were also recruited from the region.